 Are books and materials included in the program?

-All academic materials necessary for students to successfully complete their studies are available in electronic format in the student environment in our Educational Management System (EMS) for students to download at no additional cost.
+All academic materials necessary for students to complete their studies are available for download in electronic format from the learning dashboard at no additional cost.

 What are Credit Hours?